Polarized superspecial simple abelian surfaces with real Weil numbers: Classification of self-dual local lattices

 \section{Classification of self-dual local lattices}

 We consider some variants of lattices in symplectic spaces over local fields that are used in this paper.
-Results of \S\ref{sec:LC.2} are not used in this paper, but they are used in the paper \cite{yu:IMRN-2008} without proofs.
 As usual, $\delta_{ij}$ denotes Kronecker's symbol, namely $\delta_{ij}=1$ or $0$ according to whether $i=j$ or not.